V

 virtue signaling (social theory) (British: virtue signalling)

-The action or practice of publicly expressing opinions or sentiments intended to demonstrate one's good character or the moral correctness of one's position on a particular issue.
-(OD)
+The action or practice of publicly expressing opinions or sentiments intended to demonstrate one's good character or social conscience or the moral correctness of one's position on a particular issue.
+(NOA)

 vitiate (verb)